alenabozny/medical_credibility_corpus/README.md

 * (optional) the predefined tag or a custom reason for evaluating the sentence as non-credible;
 * number of surrounding sentences needed to understand the context of the sentence being evaluated;

-For a detailed annotation protocol and experimental procedure description please refer to the article {TBA}.
+For a detailed annotation protocol and experimental procedure description please refer to the [article](https://preprints.jmir.org/preprint/26065).

 ## Dataset